WingOfAzrael/WeightPredictor/README.md

 ```
 ## Goal

-The goal of this project is to predict the front, rear, and total weights of trucks using machine learning models that leverage key vehicle features.
+The goal of this project is to predict the front, rear, and total weights of trucks using machine-learning models that leverage key vehicle features.
 Tasks

     Data Analysis: Analyze and explore the provided training data to understand patterns in truck weight based on features.